-- 7.2.11.1 Once an application has been validated for review, all further correspondence with the applicant relating to the application should be treated confidentially by the HSREC. - 7.2.11.2 No copies of letters should be sent directly by the HSREC, providing the decision reached, or requesting further information, to the sponsor(s) of the research. - 7.2.11.2.1 All HSREC correspondence must be addressed to the principal investigator or delegated signatory. - 7.2.11.3 Response deadline: The HSREC sets a deadline for receipt of the investigator's response.
+- 7.2.11.1 Once an application has been validated for review, all further correspondence with the applicant relating to the application should be treated confidentially by the HSREC. - 7.2.11.2 No copies of letters should be sent directly by the HSREC (all communication should be on the RIMS system to ensure traceability of communication and record keeping for audit purposes), providing the decision reached, or requesting further information, to the sponsor(s) of the research. - 7.2.11.2.1 All HSREC correspondence must be addressed to the principal investigator or delegated signatory. - 7.2.11.3 Response deadline: The HSREC sets a deadline for receipt of the investigator's response.
 The date is typically 60 calendar days from the date on the HSREC letter.
-The investigator may negotiate a later deadline by contacting HSREC Administration. - 7.2.11.4 Investigator response not received by the deadline: Failure to meet the deadline (or make alternative arrangements) is interpreted as failure to meet the conditions of approval.
-The HSREC approval for the item is not effective.
-The item may be administratively closed, depending upon the circumstances, unless there are unresolved issues related to compliance or subject safety and rights.
+The investigator may negotiate a later deadline by contacting HSREC Administration.